colhountech/CT-Studio/README.md

   ### Tasks WebApp -  The Most Basic ASP.NET Core WebApp in the World  - Written in C# 10 and .NET 6

 This WebApp does everything you need except save the tasks.

-That's for another day
+Open Visual Studio 2022, and create a new Project called using the **ASP.NET Core Web App** Template.

+Choose .NET 6.0 Framework, No Authentication, No support for HTTPS and Don't enable Docker.

+To summarise:

   * No Authentication
   * No HTTPS support
   * No Docker Supporet
   * .NET 6.0 Support

-  * Minimal APIs
+Click [Create] and we get a Basic Web App up and running.

 Our basic template `Program.cs` looks like this.